jonas-grgt/jonasg.io/content/posts/kafka-without-structure-is-just-kafka/index.md

 ---

-The success of Event-Driven Architecture (EDA) isn’t just about getting the technology right—it’s also about **how teams work together**, both within their own boundaries and across organizational lines.
-It’s about shared models—built through meaningful naming, defined ownership, and a mutual understanding of what each topic represents.
+The success of Event-Driven Architecture (EDA) isn’t just about getting the technology right, it’s also about **how teams work together**, both within their own boundaries and across organizational lines.
+It’s about shared models built through meaningful naming, defined ownership, and a mutual understanding of what each topic represents.

 EDA introduces powerful decoupling between systems, but that decoupling also demands